Coconut Oil

 My take on the "healthy Polynesians" that you mentioned is that they ate the whole coconut, not just the oil, and they may have had an active lifestyle or other factors that contributed to their good health.

-My guess is that taking a tablespoon of coconut oil will not significantly harm your health, so the questions still remains, will it help you live longer and feel better?
+My guess is that taking a tablespoon of coconut oil daily will not significantly harm your health, but the question still remains, will it help you live longer and feel better?

 You will have to decide that for yourself!